 A: Shares held by persons attending the Annual Meeting but not voting, and shares represented by proxies that reflect abstentions as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
-Abstentions are treated as shares present in person or by proxy and entitled to vote.
+Abstentions are treated as shares present or by proxy and entitled to vote.
 The election of directors (Proposal 1) will be determined by a plurality of votes cast, so abstentions on this proposal will not have an effect on the outcome of this vote.
-On all other matters presented in this Proxy Statement, abstentions will have the same effect as an "against" vote.
+For the indication, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers (Proposal 6), abstentions will be counted towards the vote total, and will have the same effect as votes "Against" each of the proposed voting frequencies.
+On all other matters presented in this Proxy Statement, abstentions will have the same effect as "Against" votes.